German Job Visa Opportunity Card

 Advantages for Employers

-Are you urgently in need of a skilled worker but unable to find one?
-The Opportunity Card can quickly expand your applicant pool, simplifying lengthy approval procedures and allowing applicants to search for meaningful employment from day one.
+Are you urgently needing a skilled worker but unable to find one?
+The Opportunity Card can quickly expand your applicant pool, simplify lengthy approval procedures, and allow applicants to search for meaningful employment from day one.

-• A larger applicant pool through qualified foreign professionals
+- A larger applicant pool of qualified foreign professionals

 Conclusion